 How is Baptist connected to the larger ACE community?

 Baptist is a leader in Tennessee’s ACE movement.
 Baptist works in partnership with the ACE Awareness Foundation to fund the UPP at Baptist Women’s Hospital – our response to ACEs.
 The UPP offers services like individual and family counseling, parent support groups and other resources— all at no cost to families.
 Additionally, Baptist is a recipient of the Building Strong Brains Tennessee Innovation grant, which allows us to further educate physicians, nurses, social workers, and other allied health professionals.
-This includes a credit course for students at the Baptist College of Health Sciences.
+This includes a credit course for students at the Baptist Health Sciences University.

 This grant is also helping to support the Baptist ACE Symposium.

 We hope to educate health professionals about the impact of ACEs in our community and what efforts are being made to change the conversation about patients with a trauma history.
 We are bringing together members of many sectors of our community and health care organizations to accomplish this.
 We also will be discussing how to communicate ACE science to patients, public health approaches to ACEs, and how the faith-based community is addressing this important issue.

 We hope to strengthen our position as a leader in the ACE movement and trauma-informed care in the Mid-South.